evannetwork/evannetwork.github.io/dapps/hello-world.md

 - tslint.json
 - VERSIONS.md

 At the root directory you will find the usal nodejs files, like the readme.md, versions.md or package.json.
 One file, the dbcp.json, is used to handle the dbcp definition of the application.
 With this file, you can specify general metadata about the application and "documentation", how the application works.
-The contractus dapp application loader will look into this file first, to specify wich files and dependencies should be loaded.
+The evan.network dapp application loader will look into this file first, to specify wich files and dependencies should be loaded.
 With the same logic, using the module property, the angular-core library will know, which module should be loaded during angular setup.

 Against usal metadata that can be declared within this file, contract abi definitions or a data schema can be defined too.
 So the application can define its contract and data usage by itself.
 It looks like the following.